Note

 Click on an image to view larger version & data in a new window

 Figure.
-Posterior views of the lower beak of M. microlucens, Hawaiian waters, showing the absence of a groove associated with the lateral wall ridge.
+Posterior views of the lower beak of Mg. microlucens, Hawaiian waters, showing the absence of a groove associated with the lateral wall ridge.
 Left - 215 mm ML, mature male.
 Right - 95 mm ML, immature female.
 Photographs by R. Young.

 Click on an image to view larger version & data in a new window